syncfusion-content/fileformat-docs/File-Formats/DocIO/Applying-Watermark.md

 # Applying Watermark in Word (DocIO) Library

-Watermarks are text or pictures that appear behind the docment text.
+Watermarks are text or pictures that appear behind the document text.
 You can access the watermark in the document by using the `Watermark` property of `WordDocument` class.

 There are two types of watermarks: Text and Picture.